RetroDECK/ES-DE/USERGUIDE.md

 **VRAM limit**

 The amount of video RAM to use for the application.
-Defaults to 100 MB which seems to work fine most of the time.
-Don't put it too low or you may see strange application behavior.
+Defaults to 160 MiB which seems to work fine most of the time.
+The allowed range is 80 to 1000 MiB.
+If you try to set it lower or higher than this by passing such values as command line parameters or edit the es_settings.cfg file manually, ES will log a warning and automatically adjust the value within the allowable range.

 **Fullscreen mode (requires restart) - Unix only**